OctopusDeploy/docs/docs/installation/index.md

 position: 0
 description: How to install the central Octopus Deploy server.
 ---

-This section walks you through installing the central Octopus Deploy server.
+This section walks you through installing the self-hosted central Octopus Deploy server.

 Once installed, the Octopus Deploy server: